Phuire-Research/Stratimux/ActionStrategy.md

 * action - Is an union data pattern to bind the functionality of the ActionNode, ActionStrategy, and Action.
 This allows for each part to be responsible for itself and to allow for additional functionality at runtime.
 * actionType - Is merely the type of action to be created at runtime, these should be verbose as to their intended effect as it informs the Stratimux sentence structure's body.
 * payload - Is set to unknown to allow for the explicit typecasting during consumption, reducer, method, or principle.
 Be sure to import actions directly to ensure payload type safety in the reducer.
 This is a logical determination in line with Javascript core functionality.
 * conceptSemaphore - Used when dispatching to a foreign Axium.
-Where the effecting action will trigger on some unified concept on such that the current axium has observation of.
+Where the effecting action will trigger on some muxified concept on such that the current axium has observation of.
 * priority - By default all action's dispatched via quality observations will be pushed to the end of the tail que on the Axium.
 By setting this value, it will force the handlePriority internal function to trigger and assign the action to the determined slot on the body que instead.
 * keyedSelectors - An Array of KeyedSelector that locks some property during the life time of the created action.
 * semaphore - First is concept's index, second is the quality's index, and the final is the generation of the sets of concepts currently stored on the Axium. *Explicitly setting this value, denotes a primed action without additional look up at runtime.*